Make Your Logs Work for You

 START FREE TRIAL

-There are times when you need to quickly see what’s happening with your applications in Kubernetes.
+There are times when you need to see what’s happening with your applications in Kubernetes quickly.
 For this, reading the most recent log lines is the most immediate thought you might have.
-Well, a quick way to troubleshoot and explore logs is to use the kubectl logs command.
+Fortunately, a quick way to troubleshoot and explore logs is to use the kubectl logs command.
 With kubectl logs, you can even read logs as they’re generated and focus only on the most recent ones.
 You can also read logs from all containers in a pod or a deployment.
-In this post, I’ll show you different ways of reading logs from your application using the command line tool.
-I’m going to focus on teaching you how to tail the logs, or read the most recent log lines, with a few common scenarios.
-Before I dive into that, let me start by covering a few basic concepts.

 What’s Kubectl?

-kubectl is the Kubernetes command line tool you can use to interact with a cluster; it’s basically an interface to make the API calls in a simple way.
-With kubectl, you can do pretty much everything you need to operate a Kubernetes cluster.
-You can take a look at the most basic commands here.
 When you need to read logs from your application, you can use kubectl instead of having to access a server remotely.
 It’s very convenient, especially if you’re debugging your application locally or in a development environment.
 Notice that in a production environment, this command might not be of much use.
 Too many things happen in a live environment, and reading tons of logs this way won’t help.

-Let’s explore the kubectl logs command.
-With this command, you can read the stderr (standard errors) and stdout (default output) logs a container is generating.
-There might be a chance where some information is not available through this command.
-The reason for that is because either the applications are not generating logs or something else happened and the container didn’t even start.
-You can get more information with the kubectl describe command and reading the events, but that’s a topic I won’t cover this time.
-The basic structure or list of options you can use with the kubectl logs command is the following:
+There might be a chance that some information is not available through this command.
+The reason for that is either that the applications are not generating logs or that something else happened, and the container didn’t even start.
+You can get more information with the kubectl describe command and reading the events, but that’s a topic we won’t cover this time.

 kubectl logs [-f] [-p] (POD | TYPE/NAME) [-c CONTAINER]

-• -f or –follow is how you get the logs to be streamed
+• -f or --follow is how you get the logs to be streamed

-• POD | TYPE/NAME is where you specify the pod name or a different object such as a Deployment object
+• POD | TYPE/NAME is where you specify the pod name or a different object, such as a Deployment object

-• -c or –containeris how you read logs from a specific container if the pod has more than one
+• -c or --container is how you read logs from a specific container if the pod has more than one

 If you’d like to see what other options you have, go to the official Kubernetes docs.